 - has completed 75 or more credits by the end of your first semester at UMass Boston,

-then you may submit ten pages of supporting papers.
+then you may submit ten pages of supporting papers (along with the new five-page paper).
 The requirements for supporting papers for transfer students meeting these conditions are as follows:

 - You must submit at least two supporting papers from UMass Boston courses.